wanjiang/notes/database_note.md

 #Stored Procedure
 - is a saved collection of Transact-SQL statements that can take and return user-supplied parameters.
+- it never returns value which is different from function
 - Benefits
   - Speed
   - Code reuse and abstraction